 Advanced photo techniques in printmaking are studied.
 Students explore new ideas and printmaking formats by using photosensitized plates in methods of lithography, etching, and relief printmaking.
 The course deals with contemporary issues of content in printmaking.
-Prerequisite(s): FA 371.

 FA 491 - Senior Project Thesis: Painting